nkpydev/Chrome-Webdriver-Proxy/README.md

 - Any features ?
 Lets think on this!

 ### Issues:
-- Extension wont work unless either all tabs are refreshed or unless we visit: "http://reload.extensions"
+- <del>Extension wont work unless either all tabs are refreshed or unless we visit: "http://reload.extensions"</del>

 ### Author:
 [nkpydev](https://github.com/nkpydev)